Pioreactor/docs.pioreactor/developer-guide/05-Storage/01-data-stores.md

 ---
+title: Data stores in the Pioreactor
 slug: /data-stores
 ---

-# Data stores in the Pioreactor

 The Pioreactor has a few different ways to store data (depending on the requirements).
 They are: